-Other revenues include the realized revenues from provided investment properties and tangible fixed assets under operating lease, as well as revenues from agricultural products produced by the company.
+Other revenues include the realized revenues from provided investment properties and tangible fixed assets under operating lease.
 They are presented in the statement of comprehensive income (in profit or loss for the year) to the item / item "income".

 2.6.
 Expenses